rithikamalepati/Secrets_Projects_API/README.md

-This Website is bulid to reveal the deepest, darkest secrets anonymously.
+This Website is build to reveal the deepest, darkest secrets anonymously.

 It is a client side website which uses API's to reveal the secrets.